Vitamin B9 (Folate)

 - DNA and RNA synthesis (nucleotide production)

-- DNA repair and methylation
+- DNA repair and epigenetic methylation

 - Homocysteine-to-methionine remethylation (with vitamin B12)